Risk & Insurance

 Employee/Retiree Health Insurance

 Broome County offers its retirees and the surviving spouses of its retirees to reduce the cost of their health insurance if they have a limited household income.
 Under the premium waiver/reduction rules, any retiree whose gross household income is less than $24,000 may receive their insurance at no cost.
 Surviving spouses of Broome County retirees may apply to receive their health insurance at a reduced cost, if their spouse retired before January 1, 2002.
 Surviving spouses of retirees who retired on or after January 1, 2002 are not eligible for the reduced cost program.
 For both surviving spouses of Broome County employees and Broome County retirees the qualifying income for a reduction in their health insurance cost is a household income of less than $24,000 per year.
 The application is made on a simplified form issued by the Office of Risk & Insurance Management.
 If approved, the waiver is effective from May 1 through April 30.
-Participants must apply each year for a premium waiver.
+Participants must apply each year for a premium waiver/reduction.